-The bank loans are secured by a registered first mortgage debenture over the assets of the parent entity and a registered first mortgage over its freehold properties.
-The consolidated entity has a loan facility of \$10,000,000 and an export line facility of \$450,000.
+The bank loans were secured by a registered first mortgage debenture over the assets of the parent entity, a registered first mortgage over its freehold properties and a cross guarantee between the companies subsidiaries The consolidated entity has a loan facility of \$10,000,000 and an export line facility of \$450,000.
 The facilities allow for both fixed and variable rate loans.
 The loan period does not exceed 5 years.
 Finance is provided under all facilities, which are reviewed annually, provided the parent entity is within the terms and conditions of the Agreement.